-Contrast radiographs of the bladder are taken when plain radiographs and/or an ultrasound examination do not provide a diagnosis.
-In this three-step process, a urinary catheter is passed into the urethra and the bladder is first filled with a negative contrast material (usually air), second, a positive contrast material (a special radiographic dye), and finally, a positive contrast material with a negative contrast material (double contrast study).
-A radiograph is taken after each step.
-These three procedures permit visualization of otherwise unseen bladder stones, tumors, polyps, diverticula, and wall thickening.
-Since it is necessary to pass a catheter into the bladder and to distend it with the contrast materials, sedation or general anesthesia is required.
+These three steps permit visualization of otherwise unseen bladder stones, tumors, polyps, diverticula, and wall thickening.
+Since it is necessary to pass a catheter into the bladder and to distend it with the contrast materials, sedation or general anesthesia is usually required.

 If your dog shows other signs of illness, such as increased production of urine, fever, poor appetite, or lethargy, cystitis may be a symptom of a more serious problem.
-These dogs should be evaluated for systemic diseases and bleeding disorders.
-Tests such as a biochemistry profile and complete blood count (CBC) should be performed to assess metabolic and organ function.
+In such cases, the dog should be evaluated for systemic diseases and bleeding disorders.
+Tests such as a biochemistry profile and a complete blood count (CBC) should be performed to assess metabolic and organ function.
 If a clotting problem is suspected, a bleeding or clotting profile is appropriate.
 The most common diseases that can cause cystitis as a secondary problem are diabetes mellitus, Cushing's disease, and kidney disease.

 How is cystitis treated?

-In the initial stages of treatment, many cases of cystitis require pain relief or anti-inflammatory medications to relieve discomfort and improve urine outflow.
+In the initial stages of treatment, many cases of cystitis require pain relief or anti-inflammatory medication to relieve discomfort and improve urine outflow.
 Once the discomfort is relieved, many patients with cystitis benefit from increased water consumption, either by drinking more water or eating a moist/canned diet, which will dilute the urine and help flush out bacteria, inflammatory debris, and dissolved crystals.